pfrazee/pauls-electron-rpc/README.md

    - Readable streams
    - Writable streams
  - Permissions by examining the sender of the call
- - Monitors renderer/webview lifetime to automatically release streams.
+ - Monitors renderer/webview lifetime to automatically release streams
+ - Optional timeout for async methods

 Possible future additions: